Trudi L. Brown, Q.C. – Partner

 Trudi was called to the B.C. bar in 1974 and then practiced for four years with the B.C.
 Crown Counsel Office in Victoria before leaving to form the firm of Buckler Metzger Brown and Miliken in 1978.

-Trudi left that firm in 1984 with Judith Kay to establish Brown and Kay, and then merged one year later with Deborah Acheson and Jane Henderson Q.C. to form Brown Acheson Henderson (a.k.a. the “Broads on Broad Street”).
+Trudi left that firm in 1984 with Judith Kay to establish Brown and Kay, and then merged one year later with Deborah Acheson and Jane Henderson Q.C. to form Brown Acheson Henderson and Kay (a.k.a. the “Broads on Broad Street”).

 After leaving the B.C.
 Crown Counsel Office, Trudi concentrated her practice in the area of family law.
 In 1988, Trudi and Jane Henderson Q.C. migrated to Horne Coupar, where they remained until 2001.